For information on the current situation, view the Avian Influenza (Bird Flu) outbreak in China - (H7N9) web page.

 Travel informationThe Australian Department of Foreign Affairs and Trade (DFAT) and the World Health Organization (WHO) are not currently advising against travel to any of the countries affected by avian influenza.
 The Department of Foreign Affairs and Trade Smartraveller website contains a range of international travel-related advisories and bulletins.
-This includes a Health: Avian Influenza Travel Bulletin prepared in collaboration with the Department of Health and Ageing.
+This includes a Health: Avian Influenza Travel Bulletin prepared in collaboration with the Department of Health.

 Although the risk of infection to travellers to areas affected by avian influenza is currently considered low, Australians travelling to areas affected by avian influenza can reduce their risk of infection by:

 - Avoiding situations where they may come into contact with farms and live bird markets.

 - Ensuring all uncooked poultry and eggs are handled hygienically, with careful attention to hand washing after handling, and then cooked thoroughly.
 Proper cooking destroys the virus in poultry and eggs.

 Further informationFurther information about Avian Influenza and Pandemic Influenza can be obtained through the Department of Health pandemic website.